-The Emitor Combolook Color HD is a Swedish designed Satellite TV/CATV instrument and spectrum analyzer.
-The unit was designed for the exact alignment and adjustment of satellite dishes, terrestrial antennas, as well as trouble-shooting and quality control of MDU systems layout including CATV networking.
+The Emitor Combolook Color HD is a Swedish designed Satellite (DVB-S/S2)- and Terrestrial (DVB-T)- instrument and spectrum analyzer.
+The unit was designed for the exact alignment and adjustment of satellite dishes and terrestrial antennas.

-This instrument was designed for the professional when accurate and precise information is needed.
+This instrument is intended to be used by the professionals when accurate and precise information is needed.
 With ease of operation through powerful processor technology, basic operation is achieved with only a few controls.
 The functions are easy to access and only take minutes to learn.
 Many functions can be controlled by the enclosed Remote control.